KEZK-FM: Fresh 102.5

-On December 27, 2010, the station rebranded from "Soft Rock 102.5 KEZK" to "Fresh 102.5" adopting the brand used on sister CBS Radio stations WWFS New York, WCFS-FM Chicago and WIAD Washington, D.C.
+On December 27, 2010, the station rebranded from "Soft Rock 102.5 KEZK" to "Fresh 102.5" adopting the brand used on sister CBS Radio stations WWFS New York City, WCFS-FM Chicago and WIAD Washington, D.C.

 However, while those three stations had playlists more closely resembling hot adult contemporary stations, KEZK continued to feature 1970s artists such as Billy Joel and Chicago.
 The name "Fresh" was more of a rebranding than a format change, as sister station KYKY already features a Hot AC format.

 Today's Hits & Yesterday's Favorites

 On May 26, 2015, at 7:05 a.m., after stunting the prior weekend with 1980s music (ending with "Kokomo" by The Beach Boys), KEZK dropped the "Fresh" handle, rebranding as "102.5 KEZK, Today's Hits and Yesterday's Favorites."
 The first song after the relaunch was "P.Y.T." by Michael Jackson.
-While many AC stations have moved more contemporary, KEZK continues to play artists from the 1980s, such Michael Jackson, Madonna, Billy Joel and Hall & Oates.
+While many AC stations have moved more contemporary, KEZK continues to play artists from the 1980s, such as Michael Jackson, Madonna, Billy Joel and Hall & Oates.

 After the annual Christmas music programing concluded at the end of 2020, while using the slogan "All Your Favorites From the 80s and Today," the station shifted to a playlist with little to no recurrent music, and heavy emphasis on the 1980s and to a lesser extent, the 2000s.
 KEZK also plays songs from the 1970s, 1990s, and 2010s.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.